-- Hereditary nonpolyposis colon cancer (HNPCC)—This is a fast-growing form of colorectal cancer.
-It accounts for about 5%-15% of all colorectal cancer cases.
+- Lynch syndrome—This is a fast-growing form of colorectal cancer.
+It accounts for about 5% of all colorectal cancer cases.
 Typically, people with this form develop cancer in their 40s.

 - Familial adenomatous polyposis (FAP)—People with this type of colorectal cancer develop hundreds of polyps at a very young age, sometimes as early as their teens.
 Initially, polyps are benign but do become cancerous over time.
 This type of colorectal cancer is rare.
 It only occurs in 1% of all colon cancer cases.
-If you have these polyps, the likelihood that you will develop colon cancer is almost 100%.
-Many patients have most of their colon removed as a preventive measure.
+The likelihood of colon cancer is almost 100% by age 40.
+Many opt to have most or all of their colon removed as a preventive measure.

-- Diet—Diets high in fat, particularly fat from animal sources, and low in fiber have been associated with increased risk of colorectal cancer.
+- Diet—Diets high in fat, particularly fat from animal sources, and low in fiber are associated with an increased risk of colorectal cancer.
 Eating a diet that is high in fruits and vegetables may help lower the risk.

-- Lack of exercise—Regular exercise has been shown to decrease the risk of developing colorectal cancer.
+- Lack of exercise—A sedentary lifestyle increases the risk of colorectal cancer.
 Even moderate exercise of 30 minutes per day is beneficial.